Self-Improving Semantic Perception for Indoor Localisation: Experimental Evaluation

-Our evaluation of online learning is shown in Figure~\ref{fig:online_rumlang1}.
-We observe that over time segmentation quality increases and localisation error decreases.
+The previous experiments have been conducted in a multi-mission fashion, in which a first mission gathers data of the environment and the robot learns from it to improve in subsequent missions.
+Figure~\ref{fig:online_rumlang1} now shows a case study how the system can learn online during a mission by learning from the pseudolabels directly as they are generated.
+We initialise the model pretrained on NYU and observe that over time segmentation quality increases and localisation error decreases.
 Notably, already a few seconds of online learning increase the segmentation quality significantly.
 However, it takes longer until we measure a notable effect on the localisation.
 Due to the limited time until the end of the trajectory, we are therefore unable to see if there is a feedback effect where the improved localisation would create better pseudolabels that can in turn increase the segmentation quality further.
-We conclude that the self-improving framework also works in an online setting, but further investigation on longer time deployments is necessary.
+For this, further investigation on longer deployments is necessary.
+We present similar studies for the other environments in Appendix \ref{app:online_learning}.